nahmedraja/GASE/README.md

 GASE - Generic Aligner for *Seed-and-Extend*
 -----------------------------------------
 GASE is a DNA read aligner, developed for measuring the mapping accuracy and execution time of different combinations of seeding and extension techniques.
-GASE is implemented by extending BWA (version 0.7.13) which is developed by Heng Li.
+GASE is implemented by extending BWA (version 0.7.13) developed by Heng Li.
 Currently, GASE supports 4 kinds of seeding techniques:

 1. All the SMEMs (super-maximal exact matches) in a DNA read (all-SMEM).
 This is same as SMEM seeding  in BWA-MEM.
 2. Only the non-overlapping SMEMs (nov-SMEM).